 No matter how carefully you plan, money can run a little short at times.
-Maybe your child needs new shoes.
-Maybe your car broke down, or maybe you just want a night out on the town.
+Maybe your kid needs new shoes; your car broke down, or you just want a night out on the town.

 - Fiverr.
 What would you do for $5?
 Write a love letter for someone?
 Attempt to eat a tablespoon of nutmeg on video?
 Market your service on this website for $5 or more.

 - Field Agent.
-Another app that pays you to do things like checking prices and scanning barcodes.
+Another app that pays you to do things like checking prices and scanning bar codes.

 - UserTesting.com.
 You can earn quick cash by looking at someone’s website and figuring out what might be confusing for the average user.

 - TaskRabbit.
 This site connects you with local people willing to pay you for a wide variety of tasks — from light carpentry to picking up takeout food.

 - Drive for Uber or Uber Eats.
 If you’ve got a car, put it to use earning extra money in your spare time.
 Click here to find out how much drivers can make ride-sharing.

 - Pet-sitting.
 What’s better than playing with a puppy?
 Getting paid for it.
 You can start with friends or family, or sign up for a national service like Rover.